DeltaDizzy/deltas-docs-rewrites/docs/system-id/manual-id.md

 ### Elevator

 The addition of gravity complicates things, making Kg and Ks somewhat interconnected.
 The units of Kg, like Ks, are \[output\].
-The output that *almost* allows an elevator to move upwards is Kg + Ks, and the output that *almost* allows it to move down is Kg - Ks.
-Slowly increase output until the carriage begins to move upwards (out_up), and then decrease output until the carriage begins to move down (out_down).
+The output that *almost* allows an elevator to move upwards is Kg + Ks, and the output that *almost* allows it to move down is Kg − Ks.
+Slowly increase output until the carriage begins to move upwards (outᵤp), and then decrease output until the carriage begins to move down (out_down).
 **[ADD SCOPE GRAPH]**

-Kg = (out_up + out_down) / 2
+Kg = (outᵤp + out_down) / 2

-Ks = (out_up - out_down) / 2
+Ks = (outᵤp − out_down) / 2

-Kv and Ka can be found with [Recalc](https://reca.lc).
+Kv and Ka can be found with [Recalc](https://reca.lc) or by manual estimation.
+If the units of Ka are \\frac{V}{m²}

 ### Single Jointed Arm